ONSdigital/dp-document-db/README.md

 make ssh
 ```

-Set the following environment vars have been set on the EC2 instance:
+Set the following environment vars on the EC2 instance:

 ```bash
 # The DocumentDB instance URL:PORT - see AWS console.